 I know the pain of going through days and nights without anyone to talk to, I understand the agony of waking up to no one by your side, the only way to get over this pain is to get yourself a distraction.

-Yes, by distraction I mean occupy yourself with something.
-You can take piano lessons, make weaves, opt in for a course or something to keep you busy and keep your mind off your ex-partner.
+Yes, the best way to get over a divorce is by occupying yourself with something constructive.
+You can take piano lessons, make weaves, opt-in for a course or something to keep you busy and keep your mind off your ex-partner.

 After getting out of an unhealthy marriage or a toxic relationship with a narcissist, there are tendencies that your ex might still want to play mind games on you.